PamCatten/hot-stuff/PRIVACY.md

 downloaded, delete the App from your mobile device), but please get in touch with us so we can try to help.

 We value the trust you place with us when using our App with your data, and we strive to protect it in any way that we can.
-We also know that as volunteers we lack the resources needed to ensure that data's security once transmitted out over the internet to a level worthy of that trust.
+We also know that as volunteers we lack the resources needed to ensure that data's security once transmitted out over the internet to the level worthy of that trust.
 Accordingly, the App operates offline, its core functionalties require no interent connection to work as intended.

 In addition, the App does not collect or require any user information, demographic (age, sex, etc.), personal (name, email, location, etc.), or otherwise.
 The App does not use any cookies or employ any third-party companies, individuals, or other means of distinguishing users.
-Lastly, the app does not collect any log data, although in the future we plan to add an optional preference for users to opt-in to providing basic device analytics to help us investigate the cause of reported bugs or crashes.
+Lastly, the App does not collect any log data, although in the future we plan to add an optional preference for users to opt-in to providing basic device analytics to help us investigate the cause of reported bugs or crashes.